stac-utils/pystac/docs/api.rst

   be present but is missing or ``None``.
 * :class:`pystac.STACValidationError`: Raised by validation calls if the STAC JSON is invalid.
-* :class:`pystac.layout.TemplateError`: Raised when an error occurs while converting a template string into data for :class:`~pystac.layout.LayoutTemplate`.
+* :class:`pystac.TemplateError`: Raised when an error occurs while converting a template string into data for :class:`~pystac.layout.LayoutTemplate`.

 Serialization